Car Care: How to Change a Thermostat

 Save a big repair bill with this simple fix

 Replacing a car's thermostat (or T-stat) is an easy and inexpensive repair, and in most cases will cure an overheating or no-heat problem, sparing the time and expense needed for expert diagnostics.

 You might also like: TBD

 How to replace thermostat procedure

 In most cases, the cause of an overheating or no-heat condition in your vehicle is a faulty thermostat.
 And since the T-stat price is only about $8, it makes more sense to replace it than to spend hours diagnosing the problem.
 If that doesn’t fix it, at least you’re only out about two hours learning how to replace a thermostat.

 Pick up a new T-stat and gasket, as well as RTV sealant, fresh coolant (to top off the system) and hose-clamping pliers at an auto parts store.
 And while you’re there, ask the clerk for the torque specs for the gooseneck bolts.
 Then gather up your metric sockets, a plastic scraper and a drip pan.
 Slide the drip pan under the engine to catch the spilled coolant.

-Required Tools for this Project
+Required Tools for this How to Change a Car Thermostat Project

-Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.
+Have the necessary tools for this how to change a car thermostat DIY project lined up before you start—you’ll save time and frustration.

-Required Materials for this Project
+Required Materials for this How to Change a Thermostat Project

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.